The Need for Verification in AI-Driven Scientific Discovery: AI Methods for Scientific Discovery

 \textit{Equivariant Convolutional Neural Networks} (G-CNNs), \textit{Spherical CNNs}, and \textit{SE(3)-equivariant graph networks} have been developed to model molecular systems, fluid dynamics, and lattice structures, among others~\citep{weiler2021coordinate, batzner2022equivariant}.
 These networks often lead to improved sample efficiency and generalization. \textit{Symmetry-informed networks}~\citep{akhound2023lie} extend this concept to more general forms of structure, potentially including conservation laws and geometric constraints.
 These methods can be viewed as a broader class of equivariant models.
 However, as with physics-inspired networks, they often require manual specification of symmetry constraints and may not scale well when multiple symmetries coexist.

 Knowledge-aware AI methods, while promising, still face ongoing challenges as they continue to evolve.
 Current approaches typically depend on experts to manually encode physical laws, architectural choices, or symmetry constraints into models, which limits scalability and automation.
 Moreover, the simultaneous incorporation of multiple physical principles presents significant computational and theoretical challenges.
 The interpretability of these models remains a key concern, as they often function as black boxes that provide limited insight into the underlying physical mechanisms they approximate.
 Most critically, existing methods typically lack formal guarantees regarding constraint satisfaction.
-Physical laws are commonly enforced through soft constraints via penalty terms in the loss function, which cannot ensure that the learned models rigorously adhere to all governing physical principles.
-These challenges underscore the need for formal frameworks that unify data-driven modeling with principled use of background knowledge, supporting rigorous verification.
+Physical laws are commonly enforced through soft constraints via penalty terms in the loss function, which cannot ensure that the learned models rigorously adhere to all governing physical principles. {When the laws are imposed as hard constraints, they usually only involve observable variables and thus not applicable to any background theory law that is known about the environment.} These challenges underscore the need for formal frameworks that unify data-driven modeling with principled use of background knowledge, supporting rigorous verification {(e.g., logic derivability)}.

-\subsection{Derivable models}
+\subsection{Derivable Models}

 A different line of work is represented by the methods of AI-Descartes~\citep{cornelio_combining_2023} and AI-Hilbert~\citep{cory2024evolving}, which explicitly introduce background theory into the process of scientific discovery.
 In contrast to most existing methods, which either constrain functional forms or encode structural biases, these frameworks embed general scientific axioms and use them to guide or validate the discovery of candidate laws.
 AI-Descartes takes a verification-oriented perspective, generating hypotheses from data and then employing formal reasoning to test their consistency with background theory.
 AI-Hilbert, on the other hand, integrates theory directly into the hypothesis generation process, reducing the search space and enforcing consistency during model generation.